Instructions to the Authors

 Title page

-Title page contains the following information.
+The title page contains the following information.

 The title should be concise and informative.